 Open data and the encouragement of compliance with the industry-standard format (AGS) reduces the burden on organisations to store data themselves, so less time is spent on searching for and managing data.
 Long-term preservation and access to the data is assured by a national data store.

-The BGS encourages the deposition of completed or final ground-investigation projects in AGS format (AGS3.1 or AGS4.0) and presently there are two terabytes of downloadable geoscience data available, including over 10 000 boreholes in AGS format.
+We encourage the deposition of completed or final ground-investigation projects in AGS format (AGS3.1 or AGS4.0).
+Presently there are two terabytes of downloadable geoscience data available, including over 10 000 boreholes in AGS format.

-If you have AGS files to submit you can now pre-validate them using this facility.
+If you have AGS files to submit you can now validate them.

 Deposit AGS data

-This data deposit application enables you to deposit digital data with the National Geoscience Data Centre (NGDC)
+Deposit your AGS data with the National Geoscience Data Centre (NGDC).